 6. Micro Frontends

 Due to its close dependency, the client-side monolith typically makes it difficult to integrate new features, adopt new technologies, and scale individual components.
 Frontend developers have started to consider microservices as a solution to these and other tribulations.
-As a result, a brand-new architectural strategy called micro frontend was developed for creating the front-end layer of websites and web-based applications.
-A micro frontend is a compilation of assembling blocks for modern web apps that may be independently developed by many teams using a variety of frameworks and tech stacks.
+As a result, developers developed a brand-new architectural strategy called micro frontend to create the front-end layer of websites and web-based applications.
+A micro frontend is a compilation of assembling blocks for modern web apps that multiple teams can independently develop using various frameworks and tech stacks.

-Your application must be divided into a number of tiny, autonomous sub-applications if you use a micro frontend.
+If you use a micro frontend, you must divide your application into a number of tiny, autonomous sub-applications.
 Every team separately decides on the code language, platforms, and methods for their micro frontend.

 7. No-code/Low code development